andriibratanin/SwaggerWcfBug/README.md

+**NOTE** Thanks to @abelsilva, the bug, described in this repository was fixed in Swagger 1.0.11, so this repository serves only for historical purpose.

 # SwaggerWcfBug
-SwaggerWcf has a bug: it fails to generate "swagger.json" file if service's contract contains lists of complex types.
-It only reproduces if parameter name was not included into an uri's templete (binding does not matter).
+SwaggerWcf had a bug: it failed to generate "swagger.json" file if service's contract contained lists of complex types.
+It only reproduced if parameter name was not included into an uri's templete (binding does not matter).

 This is a ready-to-test solution with service logs tracing enabled ("Traces.svclog" will be automatically created near the "csproj" file)